-Warnings may be issued through the media and appropriate websites.
-If this affects the local area then the Emergency Planning Coordinator will alert the Community Response Group.
-It is highly likely that a dialogue will have begun before such warnings.
+3.28 Warnings may be issued through the media and appropriate websites.
+If this affects the local area then the Emergency Planning Officer will alert the Community Response Group.
+It is highly likely that a dialogue will have begun before such warnings are given.

-Under normal circumstances the Emergency Planning Coordinator and Flood Wardens will be in receipt of Flood Reports from The Environment Agency's local Incident Room in Blandford.
+3.29 Under normal circumstances the Emergency Planning Officer and Flood Wardens will be in receipt of Flood Reports from The Environment Agency's local Incident Room in Blandford.
 This is emailed to the Bishopstone Flood Alert List as and when received.
 While this information is often general in detail, it nevertheless gives an adequate update on the situation in the local area designated by the Environment Agency as Cranborne Chase.
-In combination with the reports from the Floodline it provides an adequate understanding of the local threat.
+In combination with the reports from the Floodline it provides a good understanding of the local threat.

-The type of action to be advised is as the Flood Warnings Codes above.
+3.30 The type of action to be advised is as the Flood Warnings Codes above.

-Immediate Response Procedure
+Immediate Response

-Anyone noting flood conditions beginning are requested to alert their Area Representative.
+3.31 Any person noting flood conditions beginning is requested to alert their Flood Warden or Area Representative.
 The level of threat will determine the level of response.
 The following key actions should be considered by the CRG: